mthon/mirlo/README.md

 Instructions
 ------------

 You should have one file of protein sequences in fasta format for each species that you plan to include in your analysis.
-Put all of the fasta files into the one directory.
-The protein sequence names should be prepended with a short code to identify each species followed by an underscore, for example GLRG_123456.
-If your sequences don't have this, you can add one on the commend line like this:

-`sed 's/>/>GLRG_/' my_proteins.fasta >renamed_proteins.fasta`

-just replace GLRG with a unique code for each species.
+The file names should be short as they will be used during the mirlo analysis to indicate each species in the multiple sequence alignments.

 1. run OrthoFinder.